 - Anxiety, depression, and PTSD

 Drunk driving is an intentional act.
 In rare cases, Florida courts may award punitive damages if the accident happened because of gross negligence or willful behavior.
 Punitive damages punish the at-fault party for that behavior.

 If a drunk driver hurt you, our Miami DUI accident attorneys can help you fight to recover the full compensation you deserve.
 Just give us a call today for a free case review.

 Can I Recover Damages If I’m Being Blamed for a DUI Accident in Miami, Florida?

-You might not think that this would be an issue in a drunk driving case.
+You might not think this would be an issue in a drunk driving case.
 However, the insurance company may try to blame you for contributing to the cause of the accident.

 Let’s say that you were texting and got into an accident with a drunk driver.
 It’s possible that you could be allocated a portion of the blame in civil court–even if the drunk driver is facing criminal charges.
 If the court finds you 30% responsible for the crash, you can only take home 70% of your financial settlement.
 If the court finds you 51% or more responsible, you can’t take home any compensation.